jundalisay/spblist/content/en/material/principles/intro/chapter-09b.md

 ---
-heading: "Chapter 3b"
+heading: "Chapter 9b"
-title: "The Law of Relativity"
+title: "The History of Relativity"
 # date: 2020-01-31
-image: "/photos/idea.jpg"
+image: "/covers/einstein.jpg"
-description: "A Quantum of Aether or Qoa is the seed or starting point for a universe in the multiverse in the Matrix of Existence"
+description: "Relativity has its roots with the Luminiferous Aether idea of Augustin Fresnel who presented his wave theory in 1816"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/